al-moreno/MongoDB/Unit 3/Script.md

 In this example, each field in the document represents an attribute of the book, such as title, author, ISBN, and price.
 The `_id` field is a unique identifier automatically generated by MongoDB.

-The parallel between tables and collections can be drawn as both serve as containers for data storage.
+The similarities between tables and collections can be drawn as both serve as containers for data storage.
 Similarly, documents and records represent individual instances of data within these containers.
-However, MongoDB's document-oriented approach offers more flexibility in terms of data modeling and schema design compared to the structured nature of tables and records in relational databases.
+In fact, if we export the content of one of our current databases we may find more clarity in this comparison.

 Overall, the concept of collections and documents in MongoDB provides a flexible and adaptable way to store and retrieve data, allowing developers to work with diverse data structures more efficiently.